-- a. the guarantee amount does not exceed USD 500,000 - b. the AD Category -I Bank is satisfied about the bonafides of the transaction. - c. the AD Category -I Bank ensures submission of documentary evidence for import of services in the normal course. - d. the guarantee is to secure a direct contractual liability arising out of a contract between a resident and a non-resident.
+- (a) the AD Category-I bank is satisfied about the bonafides of the transaction; - (b) the AD Category-I bank ensures submission of documentary evidence for import of services in the normal course; and - (c) the guarantee is to secure a direct contractual liability arising out of a contract between a resident and a non-resident.

-In the case of a Public Sector Company or a Department /Undertaking of the Government of India /State Governments, approval from the Ministry of Finance, Government of India for issue of guarantee for an amount exceeding USD 100,000 (US Dollars one hundred thousand only) or its equivalent is required.
+In the case of a Public Sector Company or a Department/ Undertaking of the Government of India/ State Governments, approval from the Ministry of Finance, Government of India for issue of guarantee for an amount exceeding USD 100,000 (USD One hundred thousand) or its equivalent would be required.